Computing LLPR uncertainties

 )

-We now wrap the model in a LLPRUncertaintyModel object, which will allows us to compute prediction rigidity metrics, which are useful for uncertainty quantification and model introspection.
+Wrapping the model in a LLPRUncertaintyModel object allows us to compute prediction rigidity metrics, which are useful for uncertainty quantification and model introspection.

 llpr_model.compute_covariance(dataloader)